-It is the least expensive Visa because the government of Panama waives all fees which saves you $1050 in expenses.
-The draw back of this Visa is that you can never work in Panama.
+It is the least expensive Visa because the government of Panama waives all fees, which save you $1050 in expenses.
+The drawback of this Visa is that you can never work in Panama.
 You cannot offer any services or products for sale in Panama if you have a Pensionado Visa.
-The benefits are that you get a lot of discounts like 25% off all airfare, 25% off utility bills, 50% off movie theaters, 20% off prescriptions and restaurants.
+The benefits are that you get a lot of discounts like 25% off all airfare, 25% off utility bills, 50% off movie theaters, 20% off prescriptions, and restaurants.

-3. When you arrive in Panama, the first day you will meet with your lawyer at their office to sign documents giving them the authority to represent you at immigration.
+3. When you arrive in Panama, on the first day you will meet with your lawyer at their office to sign documents giving them the authority to represent you at immigration.
 There is also a questionnaire form that is required for getting a Visa.
 Don’t be surprised if you are asked if you have even been a prostitute or a drug dealer.
-This will be a 2 hour meeting.
+This will be a 1-2 hour meeting.

 4. The 2nd day, you will meet your lawyer, or their representative, at immigration to file your application for a Visa.
-This will take 1-3 hours depending on the line.
+This will take 1-2 hours depending on the line.

-5. On day 3, you will meet your lawyer at immigration again to get your temporary or also called a processing Visa.
+5. On day 3, you will meet your lawyer at immigration again to get your temporary, or also called a processing Visa.
 The temporary Visa is good for 6 months.
 This gives immigration time to verify all the documents you have submitted.
-Once everything is verified, and before the 6 months is up, you will be notified by your lawyer that your permanent Visa is ready.
-You will probably be at immigration 2-4 hours this day.
+Usually within 3-6 months, your permanent visa will be ready.

-6. If you do not plan to stay in Panama for the 6 months that your Visa is being processed, you will need to get a Multi-entry Visa stamp in your passport.
+6. If you do not plan to stay in Panama for the 6 months that your Visa is being processed, you will need to get a Multi-entry QR code placed on your visa card.
 This allows you to leave Panama while immigration is processing your Visa.
-Your lawyer will help you with the Mulit-Entry Stamp process.
-You will need to give immigration your passport.
-It will take 2 days to get it back.
-Failure to get the Multi Entry Stamp will result in a $2000 fine if you leave Panama while you are in the processing phase.
+Your lawyer will help you with the Multi-Entry Stamp process.
+If you don’t get the Multi-Entry QR code on your visa, there is a $2000 fine to leave Panama.
+It is better to get the $50 multi-entry stamp!

 8. The day you get your permanent Visa, your lawyer will apply for your Cedula (a national ID card) which you can pick up about 1 month later or your lawyer can pick it up for you.
 The Cedula or national ID card is good for 10 years so you will need to come back to Panama to renew your Cedula if you are not already living in Panama.

 I know it sounds complicated.
 And it certainly would be very complicated if you were trying to get a Visa without the help of a competent Panama lawyer.
-They will make the whole process easy for you.
+Your lawyer will make the whole process easy for you.
 Picking the right lawyer to work with is essential in the entire Visa process.